The Definitive Guide To SEO In 2018

 In other words, Google will consider the mobile version of your site the “real” version.
 And this will be the case even if someone searches from a desktop.

 This move makes sense.
 Today, 60% of Google searches are from a mobile device.
-And that’s only going to grow in the future.
+And mobile searches are growing fast.

 Even though Google’s Mobile-first index isn’t live yet, it’s coming any day now.
 That’s why I recommend prepping for it now.